Velux Skylight New Port Richey East Fl

 Natural Light.

-Residences are ending up being greener.
-Saving energy is a major cornerstone of residential LEED accreditation.
+Residences are becoming greener.
+Saving energy is a major cornerstone of residential LEED certification.
 LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring totally free, clean, natural light into homes, decreasing the amount of synthetic light required in a home.
+Skylights bring totally free, clean, natural light into houses, lowering the quantity of artificial light required in a home.

 Heat Gain When Needed.